kirkdotcam/xylem/indexingRelationships/explainer.md

 db.characters.explain("executionStats").find({_id: "Drogo"})
 ```

-Note that because we are looking for the people that *Drogo following*, we simply need to find the doc that belongs to his `_id`, which contains an array of the people he follows.
+Note that because we are looking for the people that _Drogo is following_, we simply need to find the doc that belongs to his `_id`, which contains an array of the people he follows.

 Find all of the follw**ers** of Drogo.
 ```js